![]() |

 chairman to Saladin, the 12th

-century Muslim conqueror who took
+century Muslim conqueror who took Jerusalem

-As I say, it’s just a very different world from that of the Judeo-Christian.
-Pardon me?
-Oh, sure.
-By all means.
+As I say, it’s just a very different world from

-Let’s talk about the Part VI
+Let’s talk about the Middle

 From Mark Steyn’s April 18 column in the National Post: